fadhlaouir/create-express-node-starter/README.md

 ## Overview

-`npx-create-express-node-starter` is a versatile tool designed to streamline the process of setting up a new Express.js project with Node.js.
+`create-express-node-starter` is a versatile tool designed to streamline the process of setting up a new Express.js project with Node.js.
 It provides a comprehensive boilerplate with essential features such as authentication, MongoDB integration, Swagger API documentation, and more, enabling developers to kick-start their API development journey quickly and efficiently.

 ## Features